Shivam-Narayan/Python-complete-notes/README.md

 ### Structure
 - `try`: code that may raise an exception
-- `except`: handler for specific exceptions
+- `except`: handle a specific error
 - `finally`: cleanup code that always runs

 ### Example